 “Tell!
 Tell!
 Do tell!
 Tell me a story!”
-The very words which catapult storytellers into action.
-Spinning stories into life, the tellers immerse themselves into the reality of story’s journey.
-Listeners quiet, gasp, quake, laugh, cry and nod, as they too experience the reality of the story’s unfolding.
+These tradition honored words catapult storytellers into action.
+Spinning stories to life, the tellers immerse themselves in the living reality of story.
+A journey which takes the teller and the listeners into places they may or may not have been before!

-Until next time … Let a Storyographer’s Journey Continue!
+Until next time … Let Your Storyographer’s Journey Continue!

 Storytelling is an interactive art form.
 One which can not exist or happen without a listener.
 The interaction between you, the teller, and the listening members of your audience ignite and liven the images of your story’s story.
 For in the moment it is told, the world of story becomes the listener’s living reality.
 A story, like our experiences in life, can never be duplicated or experienced in the same way again.
 The faces of story are as varied as the faces of our audiences.
 Each time we tell our stories the words, their impact and the audience’s responses will be unique to this moment in time.